 About

-lgbteducation.scot is a national platform, intended to support teachers across Scotland to tackle prejudice through education.
+lgbteducation.scot is a national platform which hosts resources for schools and teachers.
 The platform is managed by Time For Inclusive Education on behalf of the Scottish Government, and is endorsed by a variety of stakeholders, including those in the education sector.

 Further Information